 What is a Kitsune?

 The story behind the name is basically the following: After a long search for an alias - because my real name is unpronounceable for most - I decided to google deep dive into the origins of my favourite Pokémon 'Ninetales', who turns out to be based on the Japanese myth of Kitsune.
 They are spirit foxes who can turn thousands of years old, but after the first 100 they can shape shift into -typically- young women.
-They're known to be mischievous, playful, not necessarily good nor bad but most try to do what's right.
+They're known to be mischievous, playful, not necessarily good nor bad.